servergrove/assetic-web-api/README.md

 TODO
 ----

-Need to implement remaining filters. yuicompresor is only one working at the moment.
+Need to implement remaining filters. yuicompresor and coffeescript are the only ones working at the moment.

 Credits
 -------